isaklafleur/api-sandbox/readme.md

 # Explaining how to setup a own API server in Express

+## Setup:
+1. start mongo server
-Import the whole country list by running
+2. Import the whole country list by running: `node ./bin/seed.js` in terminal.

-`$ node ./bin/seed.js`

 ROUTES: